-The M5 features a revolutionary Twist Face Curve that provided more loft in the high-tow, and less in the low-heel to produce more of a consistent spin.
+The M5 features a revolutionary Twist Face Curve that provides more loft in the high-tow and less in the low heel to produce more of a consistent spin.
 A New Flexible Hammerhead slot works in conjunction with Speed Injected Twist Face to produce a larger sweet spot and preserve the ball speed on mis-hits.
 Inverted designs allow the weight to be positioned further back along the perimeter of the club.
 Efficient Inverse T-Track enables 2 x 10gm weights for optimal spin and trajectory.

 This club has some serious technology and will still please many players today.